baki-2025/baki-2025/README.md

-# Hi 👋, I'm <Md.
-Abdullah Baki>
+# Hi 👋, I'm Md.
+Abdullah Baki
 ### 🔭 I build things with JavaScript, React, and Node.js

 ---

 ## 👨‍💻 About Me
 I'm a passionate mern-stack developer who enjoys building modern, high-performance web applications.
 I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
-Currently, I'm focused on expanding my knowledge in **GraphQL** and **Docker** while working on exciting real-world projects.
+Currently, I'm focused on expanding my knowledge in **Next.js** while working on exciting real-world projects.
 Feel free to reach out if you want to talk about **web development**, open-source, or cool tech ideas!

 ---